poac-dev/poac/README.md

 #### libraries

 When running Make, the following libraries will be installed automatically.
-Therefore, there is usually no need to be concerned about them. (click here to view additional dependencies.)
+There is usually no need to be concerned about these.

 * [`toml11`](https://github.com/ToruNiina/toml11): [`9086b11`](https://github.com/ToruNiina/toml11/commit/9086b1114f39a8fb10d08ca704771c2f9f247d02) or later
   * requires [this commit](https://github.com/ToruNiina/toml11/commit/9086b1114f39a8fb10d08ca704771c2f9f247d02)